You will find four items on this webpage:

 NOTE: The National Archives continues to hold Crown copyright in the documents reproduced below, and thus users are not permitted to distribute them commercially.
 At the request of the Archives, I have watermarked the pertinent images.
 Doing so enables me to reproduce them at full resolution.

 All copyright-infringement suits in the English Court of Chancery began with an unsworn bill of complaint.
 The images below represent the bills of complaint in: (1) Pawlett v.
 Lee (Ch.
 1681), fig. 1, a suit involving a Stationers’ copyright, or purported common-law copyright, which was brought during one of the lapses of the Printing Act of 1662, cited in footnotes 109 & 204-207 of my article; (2) Stationers v.
 Wellington (Ch.
-1701), fig. 2, a petit bill of complaint alleging patent infringement but omitting a request for an injunction, cited in footnote 137; (3) Tonson v.
+1701), fig. 2, a petit bill of complaint (used for taking an answer in the country) alleging patent infringement but omitting a request for an injunction, cited in footnote 137; (3) Tonson v.
 Baker (Ch.
 1710), fig. 3, the first copyright suit filed under the Statute of Anne, cited in footnotes 257-266 and the subject of a separate law review article (link); and (4) Becket v.
 Donaldson (Ch.
-1771), fig. 4, the suit that was the beginning of the end for common-law copyright in published works, cited in footnote 438 of my article.
+1771), fig. 4, the suit that was the beginning of the end for perpetual copyright in published works, cited in footnote 438 of my article.
 All pleadings in the Chancery were submitted on parchment.

 (Fig. 1: click to enlarge; warning large file)